-- Target higher traffic areas and interstates, where vehicles can reach high speeds.
-Work in pairs-one deputy to operate radar and another to stop violators. - Low visibility can complicate nighttime enforcement.
-If possible, schedule enforcement activities during daytime shifts or well lit nighttime areas. - Avoid keeping deputies in one place too long by using saturation patrols, but maintain that saturation patrols have an appropriately sized enforcement area.
+- Focus your efforts by targeting higher traffic areas.
+For seatbelt enforcement, consider using SUVs, which allow deputies to sit higher for easier observation. - Low visibility can complicate nighttime enforcement.
+If possible, schedule enforcement activities during daytime shifts or in well-lit nighttime areas. - Avoid keeping deputies in one place too long by using saturation patrols, but ensure that saturation patrols have an appropriately sized enforcement area.
 Find the balance that works best for your community and office. - Avoid scheduling conflicts.
-Limited manpower may make it difficult to fill posted shifts if your office is conducting multiple programs simultaneously.
+Limited manpower may make it difficult to fill posted shifts. if your office is conducting multiple programs simultaneously.
 Allow deputies to work normal eight-hour shifts to participate in activities rather than attempting longer shifts. - Don't focus solely on issuing citations.
 Instead, change perceptions by letting the public know that your actions are designed to improve safety, not increase revenue.
-One idea could be to hold educational sessions for speed violators and dismiss ticket costs for attendees.
+One idea could be to hold educational sessions for seatbelt violators and dismiss ticket costs for attendees.
 Some law enforcement agencies also partner with local businesses to distribute free meal coupons and other incentives as rewards for safe driving.